ropensci/rdatacite/cran-comments.md

 ---

+This is a resubmission of the same version fixing a few things as requested.

 This version changes to work with new version of solrium package and adds some new methods for a DataCite API service.